ibrhmucar/ibrhmucar/README.md

 I work well in teams because I am social and friendly.
 I have good communication skills and  I can quickly adapt to my environment.
 I believe that collaboration, coordination and being helpful are important elements in a team.
 Which fits with my patient and helpful personality.
 Last but not least I love learning, I am open to learn new things.

 That is pretty much about me.
-Thank you.